Eccentr1city/wool_wars/wool_wars/README.md

 - **Score Tracking**: Persistent score tracking for each team
 - **Customizable Location**: Change the wool check location with commands
 - **Team System**: Join teams and get automatic wool replenishment
-- **Visual & Audio Feedback**: Color-coded messages and sound effects
+- **Visual & Audio Feedback**: Color-coded messages with different sounds (chime for placing, bass for destroying)
+- **Admin Commands**: Admins can manage other players' teams and view team rosters

 ## Installation